Henry Cowell: New Music Society and impresario work

 The ultra-modernist movement had expanded its reach in 1928, when Cowell led a group that included Ruggles, Varèse, his fellow expatriate Carlos Salzedo, American composer Emerson Whithorne, and Mexican composer Carlos Chávez in founding the Pan-American Association of Composers, dedicated to promoting composers from around the Western Hemisphere and creating a community among them that would transcend national lines.
 Its inaugural concert, held in New York City in March 1929, featured exclusively Latin American music, including works by Chávez, Brazilian composer Heitor Villa-Lobos, Cuban composer Alejandro García Caturla, and the French-born Cuban Amadeo Roldán.
 Its next concert, in April 1930, focused on the U.S. ultra-modernists, with works by Cowell, Crawford, Ives, Rudhyar, and others such as Antheil, Henry Brant, and Vivian Fine.
 Over the next four years, Nicolas Slonimsky conducted concerts sponsored by the association in New York, across Europe, and, in 1933, Cuba.
 Cowell himself had performed there in 1930 and met with Caturla, whom he was publishing in New Music.
 Cowell continued to work on both his behalf and Roldán's, whose Rítmica No. 5 (1930) was the first free-standing piece of Western classical music written specifically for percussion ensemble.
 (Note: For instrumentation details, see Percussion Ensemble Music 1910–1940.
 The first entr'acte in Dmitri Shostakovich's opera The Nose (1928) is scored for percussion ensemble.)
-During this era, Cowell also spread the ultra-modernists' experimental creed as a highly regarded teacher of composition and theory — among his many students were George Gershwin, Lou Harrison, who said he thought of Cowell as "the mentor of mentors," and John Cage, who proclaimed Cowell "the open sesame for new music in America."
+During this era, Cowell also spread the ultra-modernists' experimental creed as a highly regarded teacher of composition and theory; among his many students were George Gershwin, Lou Harrison (who said he thought of Cowell as "the mentor of mentors"), and John Cage, who later proclaimed him "the open sesame for new music in America."